filamerce/filament-user-panel/README.md

 # Filament User Panel

-This package is inspired by [Filament Breezy](https://github.com/jeffgreco13/filament-breezy) but does not include 2FA functionality.
+This package draws inspiration from [Filament Breezy](https://github.com/jeffgreco13/filament-breezy) but does not include two-factor authentication (2FA) functionality.

-Instead of offering multiple plugin options, this package provides a streamlined approach to extending and replacing components.
+Rather than offering multiple plugin options, this package provides a streamlined approach to extending and replacing components.

 ## Installation

-To install the package, run the following command:
+To install the package, execute the following command:

 ```sh
 composer require filamerce/filament-user-panel